fimshagal/tardigrade/readme.md

 Tardigrade allows you to dynamically add and remove properties, clone and merge stores and others, making it ideal for applications that need to modify their state structure on the fly.
 This flexibility is crucial for dynamic applications where data models evolve over time.

+### Immutability

+Tardigrade works with immutable data even if the provided data was originally mutable.
+It ensures that all state transformations maintain immutability, preventing unintended side effects and making state changes more predictable and reliable

-### Such small size
+### Small size

-Tardigrade had a really tiny size
+Tardigrade had a really small size

 ## Basic usage